Boston College Connell School of Nursing: History

 The nursing school was initially located at the university's professional school building at 126 Newbury Street in downtown Boston.
 Nursing students had to commute to Chestnut Hill on Tuesdays and Thursdays to take their lab classes in Devlin Hall.
 The master's program was established in 1958.
 Two years later, the school's second home, Cushing Hall, was dedicated on March 25, 1960.

 U.S. Senator Ted Kennedy speaks at the dedication of the Connell School of Nursing in 2003.

 The school reached a milestone when a Ph.D. program began in 1988, making Boston College the first Jesuit university to offer a doctorate in nursing.
+In 1991, the School of Nursing’s Global Health Initiative began with a service trip to Ecuador.
+Later clinical service trips included Chile, the Dominican Republic, France, Haiti, Nicaragua, and Switzerland.

-In 2003, the School of Nursing was renamed after Boston College alumnus and businessman William F. Connell.
+In 2003, the School of Nursing was renamed the William F. Connell School of Nursing following a $10 million gift from William F. Connell, a 1959 Boston College alumnus, university benefactor, and businessman.
 In 2015, after more than five decades in Cushing Hall, the Connell School moved to Maloney Hall, constructed in 2002 on the university's lower campus.

+The Connell School launched its Doctor of Nursing Practice (DNP) program in fall 2019.

+In July 2021, Katherine E. Gregory became dean, succeeding Susan Gennaro, who had led the school since 2008.

+In 2025, the Connell School launched a 24-month, in-person Master of Science program in nurse-midwifery, with its first students scheduled to enroll that May.

 Traditions

 Each year, Connell School graduates who enter into the nursing school field receive a nursing pin, which depicts the official Boston College seal and is inscribed with the words "For Religion and the Liberal Arts" in Latin during a pinning ceremony that can be traced back to Florence Nightingale's service during the Crimean War.

-The school's Pinnancle Lecture Series brings a widely recognized leader in the field of nursing to Boston College each semester to address an issue at the forefront of health care.
+The school's Pinnancle Lecture Series brings an invited speaker to Boston College each semester to address an issue at the forefront of health care.
 Past keynote speakers include alumna Terry Fulmer, dean of New York University College of Nursing; Margaret Grey, a Yale School of Nursing professor; Patricia Flatley Brennan, director of the U.S. National Library of Medicine; and Susan Orsega, chief nurse officer at the U.S. Public Health Service.

 The Dean Rita P. Kelleher Award is presented annually during reunion to an accomplished Connell School graduate.